On quasi-Hermitian varieties in even characteristic and related orthogonal arrays: The stabilizer of

 \section{The stabilizer of $\cM_{a,b}$}

-In this section we shall provide a full description of the stabilizer group of the quasi-Hermitian variety $\cM_{a,b}$.
+In this section we shall provide a full description of the stabilizer in $P\Gamma L_{4}(q^{2})$, $q>2$ even, of the quasi-Hermitian variety $\cM_{a,b}$.
 Throughout the section we shall adopt the notation and the conventions of \cite{ATLAS}.
-In particular, $C_m$ is the cyclic group with $m$ elements, while $E_m$ is the elementary abelian group of order $m$.
+In particular, $C_m$ is the cyclic group with $m$ elements, while $E_m$ is the elementary Abelian group of order $m$.
 If $A$ and $B$ are two groups, we denote by $A\times B$ the direct product of $A$ and $B$, $A.B$ the upward extension of $A$ by $B$ (i.e. the group $G$ with $A\unlhd G$ such that $G/A\cong B$) and $A:B$ the semidirect product between $A$ and $B$ (where $A$ is normal in $A:B$ and $B$ acts by conjugation as an automorphism group of $A$).
-By $\tr:\GF{q^2}\to\GF{q}$ and $N:\GF{q^2}\to\GF{q}$ we respectively write the $\GF{q}$-trace and the $\GF{q}$-norm of an element $x\in\GF{q^2}$, so

 Let $\phi_s, \psi_{\gamma}, \mu_{\delta}$ where $s\in\GF{q}, \delta\in\GF{q}^*, \gamma=(\gamma_1,\gamma_2)\in\GF{q^2}^2$, be the elations associated with the following non-singular matrices:

 It follows from \cite[Corollary 4.3]{ACK} that is a subgroup of $G$ preserving the Hermitian cone